Mohit-Doshi/Network-Path-Tracer-CSE-360/README.md

 # Network-Path-Tracer-CSE-360

 My Introduction to Software Engineering (CSE 360) course in Fall 2018 had a group project component.
 The project was completed in two phases and managed using version control via Bitbucket and SourceTree.
+All development was done in Eclipse and code written in Java.

 Phase 1 of the project required a Java-based GUI (Graphical User Interface) capable of inputting multiple occurences of an activity name, dependencies and duration for a node, then computing all possible paths for the resulting network diagram.
 The program would have to perform error-checking to detect incomplete paths, incorrect inputs, and network cycles.